Need a succession planning template to get started or improve one you have? These tips can help.

 Step 3: Figure out who wants the business.

 Although family-owned businesses may offer a natural succession starting point, just because you don’t have a family doesn’t mean you can’t find a buyer.
-“People typically transition out in one of three ways: sell it, give it to someone in their family, or keep ownership but groom others to run it,” West says.
+“People typically transition out in one of three ways: sell it, give it to someone in their family, or keep ownership but train others to run it,” Bell says.

 For the latter choice, key employees offer one option; owners of the competition may be another.
-If you don’t have someone in mind, a financial professional can help you identify possibilities.
+If you don’t have someone in mind, a financial professional may help you identify possibilities.

-When it comes to successfully transitioning to family such as a child, West says “think of them not as your child but as a person who’s going to run your business.
+When it comes to successfully transitioning to family such as a child, Bell says, “Think of them not as your child but as a person who’s going to run your business.
 Do they make good decisions, are they effective at communicating, are they visible and impactful in the community, and do they care about employees like you do?”

 A business succession strategy also includes a tax professional, legal professional, and financial professional.
 Working with an experienced team may help you accomplish a successful transition.